MohammedElagha/Non-Linear-Regression-using-SVM_RapidMiner/README.md

 2- (Optional) Import the excel data
 3- Change the extention of the xml file to rmp
 4- In the RapidMiner, import the rmp using "import process"
-5- Create your ower data perprocessing and do something wonderful :)
+5- Create your own data perprocessing and do something wonderful :)

 ## Process
 ![alt text](https://github.com/MohammedElagha/Non-Linear-Regression-using-SVM/blob/master/nonlinear_regression_process.png)